 4. Liberty State Park.

 Liberty State Park in Jersey City is another destination offering views of the Statue of Liberty for free.
-The southeastern corner of the park contains a waterfront promenade which has views of the statue along its whole length, and also a designated Statue of Liberty observation point too.
+The south-eastern corner of the park contains a waterfront promenade which has views of the statue along its whole length, and also a designated Statue of Liberty observation point too.
 There is also a science museum in the park.

-Liberty State Park in New Jersey
+Liberty State Park

 Pros & Cons of the view of the Statue of Liberty from Liberty State Park